 Karin Helmstaedt was born in eastern Canada.
-With a German father and Canadian mother, she grew up with a lively mix of cultures as the daily norm, and ever since her days of competing with Canada's National Swim Team, she's never been able to shake the travel bug.
+With a German father and Canadian mother, she grew up with a lively mix of cultures as the daily norm.

 That's why after studies in Physical and Health Education and Literature in Toronto and Montreal, she set out for Paris and the Sorbonne, where she studied French Literature.